 -

 Please describe any restrictions on monitoring, automated decision-making or profiling in your jurisdiction, including through the use of tracking technologies such as cookies.
-How are these terms defined, and what restrictions on their use are imposed, if any?
+How are these or any similar terms defined?

 Monitoring and Profiling